tiffanyposs/convert-videos-to-jpg/README.md

-Converts .mov and .mp4 files into jpegs of first frame
+Converts .mp4 files into jpegs of first frame.

+### How to Use

-Place your videos in the `videos` folder
+Place your videos in the `videos` folder.

 Run: